Question for SU(5) x SU(5) string unification: Phenomenological implications and discussion

 \section{Phenomenological implications and discussion}

-Since we have shown that this theory is consistency in SUSY scheme, now is imperative a further discussion on phenomenological consequences than proton stability.
-As well as in the proton decay argumentation, here the R-parity is conserved due to interactions between SM $\mathsf{SU(2)_L}$ doublets be only possible with vector-like $\mathsf{SU(2)_L}$ singlets.
-More specifically, in SUSY GUTs the source of R-parity-breaking is due to interaction of $\overline{55}10$~\cite{Mohapatra:1996fu,Mohapatra:1996iy}.
-In the class of $\mathsf{SU(5)\times SU(5)}$ models, R-parity-breaking is induced only by $q^{T}\ell D^{c}$ and $ U^{c}D^{c}D^{c}$, where we are representing all Weyl spinors in the left-handed fashion, and this type of interactions do not lead to R-parity violation involving light fermions.
+R-parity is conserved due to the interactions between the $\mathsf{SU(2)_L}$ doublets of SM be only possible with vector-like $\mathsf{SU(2)_L}$ singlets through the colored scalars.
+More specifically, in SUSY GUTs the source of R-parity-breaking is due to interaction of $\overline{55}10$~\cite{Mohapatra:1996fu,Mohapatra:1996iy,Bajc:2015zja}.
+In the class of $\mathsf{SU(5)\times SU(5)}$ models, R-parity-breaking is induced only by $q^{T}\ell D^{c}$ and $ U^{c}D^{c}D^{c}$, where we are representing all Weyl spinors in the left-handed fashion, and these interactions do not lead to R-parity violation involving light fermions.

-Contrary to the high energy symmetry proposed here, this type of theory could give some traces by the vector bosons which could have their mass at TeV scale and, if is accessible, could be observed for instance in LHC~\cite{Li:2004cj}.

-On the other hand, the interactions with heavy vector-like fermions can contribute to baryon asymmetry of the universe (BAU) since there is a plenty of CP-sources to this aim and this depends on the specific scalar choice as well as in the pure Adjoint $\mathsf{SU(5)}$, via the usual leptogenesis mechanism~\cite{Blanchet:2008cj}.
+The interactions with heavy vector-like fermions can contribute to baryon asymmetry of the universe (BAU) since there is a plenty of CP-sources to this aim, which depends on the specific scalar choices and may generates the asymmetry via the usual leptogenesis mechanism applied to Adjoint $\mathsf{SU(5)}$ schemes~\cite{Blanchet:2008cj}.

-Concerning to generalized seesaw mechanism, this model can easily accommodate all low-mass spectrum of fermions with the vector-like fermions at very high scale, both in string case presented here and in GUT level~\cite{EmmanuelCosta:2011wp}.
-For this propose it is required that scalar sector be explicitly introduced but the interaction among vector-like fermions and electroweak fermions is keep hold, which could provide a very elegant explanation to the low-energy scale of SM fermions.
+Concerning to generalized seesaw mechanism, this model can easily accommodate all low-mass spectrum of fermions with the vector-like fermions at very high scale, both in string model presented here and in the GUT schemes~\cite{EmmanuelCosta:2011wp}.
+The interaction among vector-like fermions and electroweak fermions in the GUT schemes are keep hold, and it can provide a very elegant explanation to the low-energy scale of SM fermions.